nmrdata/bigmap-solid-state-nmr/README.md

 ## Short summary

-The goal of this project is to provide an open source microservice (app) for the visualization and analysis of solid-state NMR spectra accessible via a modern web front-end (React).
+The goal of this project is to provide an open source microservice (app) for the processing, visualization and analysis of solid-state NMR spectra accessible via a modern web front-end (React).

 The project is open-source (MIT license) and is available on [https://git.nmrium.org](https://git.nmrium.org).
 An exhaustive documentation can be found on [https://docs.nmrium.org](https://docs.nmrium.org).